giavinh79/Plop/README.md

 ## To Do

-Immediate: Refactor all css and implement dark mode, refactor routing to improve rendering performance, split big components into smaller ones, refactor all remaining class components to hooks, web sockets for real time notifications, chat, live dashboard changes, and online member statuses, JWT token refresh, more informative and designed landing page and help page, store JWT tokens so upon logout/change password previous token is blacklisted for 24h, user convenient functions (ie. filtering and search for issue tables and dashboard), encrypt image links, user emails, team names, and issue descriptions
+Immediate: Refactor all css and finish dark mode, split big components into smaller ones, refactor all remaining class components to hooks, web sockets for real time notifications and live dashboard changes, JWT token refresh, encode emails and data, finish landing and help page, administrative levels, SendGrid API for email instead of nodemailer, finish notes

-Longterm: More functionality for room settings (restyling, member approval), changing password/email, administration levels, mobile responsiveness, place to just write team notes/ideas/random things (empty page with + button that generates cards), saving non-image files, minimizable side navigation, replace nodemailer functionality with SendGrid API system
+Longterm: More functionality for room settings and redesign (ie. member approval), changing password, mobile responsiveness, saving non-image files, project overview + schedule

 Very longterm: